-For now, this change only applies to U.S. properties through the end of 2021.
-But it’s not hard to see this eventually extended – and perhaps more troublingly, rolled out globally.
-It’s one thing to get a free breakfast domestically.
-It’s quite another to get free breakfast for two abroad, where the savings can be substantial.
+For now, this change only applies to U.S. properties through 2022.
+But it's not hard to see this eventually extended – and perhaps more troublingly, rolled out globally.
+It's one thing to get a free breakfast domestically.
+It's quite another to get free breakfast for two abroad, where the savings can be substantial.

 What This Means

 Anytime a hotel chain or airline tells you it's giving you more flexibility, it's generally a bad deal.
 This is cost-cutting spun as a perk, plain and simple.